alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 ```

 Finally, let's wire this code into the rest of the app.
-We need to get the page number from the URL query parameters, paginate the list of filtered and sorted items, and show some pagination controls:
+We get the page number from the URL query parameters, paginate the list of filtered and sorted items, and show some pagination controls:

 ```html
 <script>